How To Create To-Do Lists In WordPress

 Additional Information

-Configure the settings in the widget and click ’Save’ …
+Configure the settings on the widget and click ’Save’ to update your settings …

 To learn more about using WordPress widgets, see the tutorial below:

-You can also display lists on your site with short codes.
+You can also display lists on your site with shortcodes.

 Click on the ‘Shortcodes’ menu to access the Shortcode Documentation …

-Go here to learn more about this plugin:
+Go here for more details about this plugin: